De Havilland Comet: Introduction

 vs 315 mph, respectively), and a faster rate of climb further cut flight times.
-In August 1953 BOAC scheduled the nine-stop London to Tokyo flights by Comet for 36 hours, compared to 86 hours and 35 minutes on its Argonaut piston airliner.
+In August 1953 BOAC scheduled the nine-stop London to Tokyo flights by Comet for 36 hours, compared to 86 hours and 35 minutes on its Argonaut (a DC-4 variant) piston airliner.
 (Pan Am's DC-6B was scheduled for 46 hours 45 minutes.)
 The five-stop flight from London to Johannesburg was scheduled for 21 hr 20 min.